Childe Cycle: Novels and shorter works

 These three novels concern the background and development of Bleys Ahrens, the antagonist of The Final Encyclopedia and The Chantry Guild.
-They take place in the decades leading up to those books, and were apparently added to the original series outline to provide more detail of the ultimate conflict in Childe.
+They take place in the decades leading up to those books, and were added to the original series outline to provide more detail of the ultimate conflict in Childe.
 The year 2007 saw the publication of Antagonist, finished by Dickson's long-time assistant David W. Wixon.

 The first published reference to the Dorsai appeared in "Lulungomeena", a 1954 short story published in Galaxy Science Fiction and later dramatized on the X Minus One radio program.
 The narrator is a man from "the Dorsai planets," who has been working far from home for a long time.
 The story portrays the Dorsai people as tough and matter-of-fact, but says little else about them.

 Chronology

-The main sequence novels basically fall into four periods approximately a century apart.
+The main sequence novels fall into four periods, approximately a century apart.